The Sun Today:

-As of April 8th, Venus will appear inside the "Circlet" of Pisces in the morning eastern sky and will appear inside this constellation's western fish until the 18th.
-She'll continue on forward through this realm, pass by Uranus on June 3rd.
+Venus is with the fish in Pisces in the eastern morning sky.
+She'll pass by Uranus on June 3rd.
 It would be interesting to view the two then, for Uranus should appear to have an dim apparent magnitude of 5.88 then, while Venus will be blazingly bright with an apparent magnitude of mv = -4.30.
-The difference in their apparant magnitudes will be 10.18 orders of magnitude, which everyone who looks will agree that Venus appears brighter.
+The difference in their apparant magnitudes will be 10.18 orders of magnitude.
+Of course, everyone who looks will agree that Venus appears brighter.
 But by their difference of measured luminosity, Venus would actually come out to be 2.51210.18 or over 10,000× brighter to us than Uranus!
 Venus's close proximity to us, the Sun, and bright white overcast cloudy conditions that reflects away most of the light energy it receives from the Sun accounts for the difference.
-Even with the amount it reflects away, it still has the hottest surface temperatures owing to the huge greenhouse effect of its CO2 atmosphere.
+Even with the grand majority of the light that it reflects away, it still has the hottest surface temperatures owing to the huge greenhouse effect of its CO2 atmosphere.
 Venus will enter the ram's meadow on June 11th and then Taurus's pastural realm on the 28th.

-Mars appears in the western twilight skies after 2000 EDT, in the Aries the ram's meadow.
-It looks like an ever dimmer orange little ball as it and Earth are nearing opposite sides of the solar system.
-It will pass into Taurus's pasture on April 12th.
+Mars barely appears in the western twilight skies after 2000 EDT as an ever dimmer orange little ball in Taurus's pasture.
+It looks so dim as it and Earth are nearing opposite sides of the solar system.
 By June 4th, it will enter Gemini's realm, but be harder to see as the Sun appears to catch up to it.
-Expect to lose sight of it by the solar glars by the end of the month.
+Expect to lose sight of it by the solar glare by the end of the month.
 Mars will just enter Cancer the crab's realm on July the 17th, only to be soon passed by the Sun, with their conjunction on the 26th.
 Mars will only start to make its reappearence in the eastern morning skies by late August.
 The old warrior will once again slowly march his way across the skies, reaching his opposition to the Sun on July 31st in 2018.
 By then it will be in Capricornius and be physically closer to us than it has been in 15 years at only 0.384933 AU away from us!
-So views of the planet around then will be better than they have been in a while, but they just won't be quite as good as they were back in the year of 2003, when Mars was closer to us than it had ever been in over 60,000 years.
+The planet will appear to be 24.33 arc-seconds arcross then and will be better than they have been in a while, but they just won't be quite as good as they were back in the year of 2003, when Mars was closer to us than it had ever been in over 60,000 years.
 You may recall getting annoying repeated and very late emails about that event for a few years afterwards.
-Hopefully, they won't get repeated this time around.
+Hopefully, they won't get repeated this time around!

 NASA's Juno spacecraft entered into orbit around the giant planet and has already begun the science phase of its mission.
 The first polar image is at the twitter page of NASA' Juno mission and more details can be found at NASA's JPL page.
 More information about Juno can be found at its homepage of www.missionjuno.swri.edu/.
 This space mission has the potential to rewrite our understanding of the solar system's planetary formation, including details about how our own planet came to be!
 So stay tuned!

 Saturn currently is in Sagittarius, rising above the eastern horizon after 0100 EDT.
-It begins its retrograde now and entering Ophiuchus' realm on May 18th.
-Its opposition is in June.
-And sadly, on September 15th, 2017, the fantastic Cassini spacecraft will come to the End of its Mission (EOM) and will be crashed into Saturn.
+It will retrograde into Ophiuchus' realm on May 18th.
+Its opposition is on June 15th.
+Our Opposition event will be one that will say good-bye to the fantastic Cassini spacecraft.
+For it will come to the End of its Mission (EOM) and will be crashed into Saturn on September 15th, 2017.

 Uranus is retrograding in Pisces and will appear with the fish until Apr.
 28th, 2018.